Adventure: Tribal Trials

 What is the problem?

 Flynn is traveling in Nigeria with her parents.
-She is making new friends with children in the village where they are staying but because of the language barrier, they can’t communicate.
+She’s making new friends with children in the village where they are staying but, because of the language barrier, they can’t communicate.
 Flynn has an electronic translation device, but it’s malfunctioning and displaying the translated messages in binary instead of English.
-She needs help decoding binary to English and encoding English to binary so that Flynn can communicate with her new friends.
+She needs help decoding binary to English and encoding English to binary so she can communicate with her new friends.

 How will the students help?

 In the first segment, Flynn will ask the participants to creatively solve the problem by planning out how they will use the household materials required to build a solution.
 Students are encouraged to build a prototype in this segment.